Part of the EPR Instagram cluster. The canonical Instagram entity profile lives at everything-pr.com/instagram.

 National Geographic

-National Geographic is known for world-class photography, so it’s no surprise their Instagram posts are top of the line.
-What makes this account so special, though, is that the magazine tailors its content to the new medium.
-They’re clearly committed to remaining relevant to a new generation of readers.
-Their social media campaign has recast them as NatGeo, an abbreviation perfect for the smartphone age, and they also manage to make their stunning photos relatable.
-One popular image features another photographer snapping a picture of tourists at Angkor Wat, Cambodia, giving a glimpse into the life of a National Geographic employee.
-With 44.8 million followers, they’ve done a remarkable job of making their content work online as well as it does in a print magazine.
+National Geographic is known for world-class photography, so it's no surprise their Instagram posts are top of the line.
+What makes this account so special is that the magazine tailors its content to the new medium.
+They're clearly committed to remaining relevant to a new generation of readers.
+With 44.8 million followers at this writing, they've done a remarkable job of making their content work online as well as it does in a print magazine.

 Pabst Blue Ribbon

-Pabst Blue Ribbon’s Instagram page is all about creativity.
+Pabst Blue Ribbon's Instagram page is all about creativity.
 A large portion of their posts consist of artistic uses of their instantly-recognizable logo: Pabst tattoos, murals, iron-on patches, guitar decals and even cookie decorations can be found amidst photos of people enjoying the beverage.
-This includes famous fans that are popular with millennials, such as Seth Rogen.
-This quirky approach demonstrates that the brand is interested in self-expression, a move sure to make them even more popular among their most loyal consumer base: millennials.
-PBR knows its customers well and continues to serve them interesting content that may even be fun to scroll through while kicking back with their favorite beer.
+This quirky approach demonstrates that the brand is interested in self-expression, a move sure to make them even more popular among their most loyal consumer base.